 “It was the craziest song I’ve ever written,” Lizzo said.
 “After I wrote it, I called my Mom crying.
 I told her that it just might be the best song I wrote.”

-In a recent interview, Justin Timberlake revealed that he has been in the studio with Lizzo working on some new songs.
-Timberlake has hopes that they will soon see the light of day.
+Justin Timberlake once revealed in an interview that he has been in the studio with Lizzo working on some new songs.
+Timberlake has hopes that they will be as successful as her solo work.